gilt/gilt-ios-sdk/README.md

 ------------------------------------
 Additional details about the Gilt API, Developer Program and other SDKs can be found at the [Gilt Groupe Developer Center](https://dev.gilt.com/).

-Be sure to check out Gilt Groupe's [other great public projects](https://github.com/gilt/) on GitHub.
+Be sure to check out Gilt Groupe's [other great public projects](https://github.com/gilt/) on GitHub, and our [Tech Blog](http://tech.gilt.com/).

 Contributing
 ------------